-We compared the results obtained by the attention focus mechanism at four different locations in the Mirror-YOLO, as shown in Fig.\ref{Fig.cbam_module}.
-Fig.\ref{Fig.cbam1} shows our proposed architecture, where each feature layer goes through a DBL block, adding an attention mechanism module after each fusion.
-In addition, we also considered the situation if the CBAM is replaced by the SE module, which is shown in Fig.\ref{Fig.se_network}.
-Our ablation experiments (Table \ref{Ablation}) demonstrate the effectiveness of using CBAM and the validity of using the architecture of Fig.\ref{Fig.cbam1}.
+This paper discussed the merits and demerits of the results obtained by the attention focus mechanism at four different locations in the proposed network structure, shown in Fig.\ref{Fig.cbam_module}, where Fig.\ref{Fig.cbam1} shows what we have proven to work optimally in the end, which is each feature layer goes through a DBL block, adding a method of the attention mechanism module after each fusion.
+In addition, this paper has also considered the potential change in effect if the CBAM is replaced with the SE module, which structure is shown in Fig.\ref{Fig.se_network}, and the subsequent ablation experiments (See Table \ref{Ablation}) will demonstrate the effectiveness of the CBAM.